Skip To Main Content

 Lesley Avila

-The Kofa MCJROTC program, which is overseen by Sgt Maj.
-Brian Olea and Maj.
-Todd Birney, has earned numerous awards and recognitions over the past several years.
+The Kofa MCJROTC program, which is overseen by Maj.
+Birney and Sgt Maj.
+Brian Olea, has earned numerous awards and recognitions over the past several years.
 Additionally, the program has been named a distinguished Naval Honors School on multiple occasions.

 • KHS